 You can take a maximum of six credits of Credit/D/Fail graded courses per session and up to a maximum of 12 credits of Credit/D/Fail graded courses towards your BCom degree.

 You can take elective courses for Credit/D/Fail as long as they do not fulfill a requirement for a:

-- International Business Option
+- Option (including the International Business option)

 - Combined Major in Business and Computer Science (BUCS) program

 First-year BCom students may not take required first-year courses for Credit/D/Fail.